 The procedure for obtaining a business licence is available here.
 Complete a business licence application and bring it downstairs at City Hall.
 Business Licence applications are available online here or in person at City Hall.
-Help with filling out the application is available here or by calling 250-720-2835.
+Help with filling out the application is available by calling 250-720-2835 or attending City Hall.
 If you require an inter-community licence they are available here.

 A Business Licence application usually takes 5-10 working days to process.
 Our goal is 7 days, but may take longer depending on the nature of the business activity and the availability for an inspection.
 The Business Licence/Development Services Department will review your application, ensure it is complete, and forward it to the appropriate municipal departments and in some instances, other agencies for approvals.
 You can request the status of your application at any time during the process by calling 250-720-2835.

 You could be subject to a fine of $200 per day.

 The majority of our licence fees are $132.00 per year.
 Business Licence fees are as per Schedule A – Fee Schedule of the Business Licence Bylaw.
 The fees vary depending on the nature of the business and they range from $132.00 to $2,200.00 per year.
 The cost is reduced by 50% after July 1 and stays in effect for the remainder of the year.